Courses

 IV.
 Seed Saving Practices

-A. Describe similarities and differences of seed saving approaches of Andean cultures, Maya culture, and Pueblo cultures of Northern New Mexico.
+A. Describe similarities and differences of seed saving approaches across the world including, Andean cultures, Maya culture, and Pueblo cultures of Northern New Mexico.

-B. Discuss the general principles of seed saving, storage, and ensuring seed purity of the different types of crops commonly grown in the Midwest US.
+B. Discuss the general principles of seed saving, storage, and ensuring seed purity of the different types of crops commonly grown in various regions of the world.

 C. Discuss the seed saving/sharing networks in the Midwest and beyond.